peteroupc/peteroupc.github.io/colorgen.md

             i = i + 1
           end

+- The [_ColorBrewer 2.0_](http://colorbrewer2.org/) Web site contains many helpful suggestions for color maps.
+The suggested color maps are designed above all to show discrete categories of data on land maps.

 <a id=Named_Colors></a>
 ### Named Colors

-If each color in a color map has a name associated with it, the color map is also called a [named color list](#Named_Colors).
+If each color in a color map has a name associated with it, the color map is also called a _named color list_.
 Examples of names are "red", "blue", and "orange".
-In general, lists of named colors are outside the scope of this document, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](./html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).
-Although names are usually associated to RGB colors, the colors can be in any color space.
+In general, lists of named colors are outside the scope of this document, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).
+Although names are usually associated with RGB colors, the colors can be in any color space.

 Converting a color in a given color space (such as an RGB color) to a color name is equivalent to&mdash;
 - retrieving the name keyed to that color in a hash table, or returning an error if that color doesn't exist in the hash table, or